sharc-lab/HLSFactory/docs/source/framework/data.md

 The `DataAggregator` class is a utility class that provides a set of methods to aggregate and package data from multiple designs and datasets.
 The `DataAggregator` class is designed to be used in conjunction with the `DesignDataset` and `DesignDatasetCollection` classes to aggregate and package data across multiple designs and datasets.

-### Abstarct Methods
+### Abstract Methods

 Below is the set of abstract methods a `DataAggregator` subclass can implement:

 - `gather_hls_design_data(design)`: Gathers design data for the specified design.
 - `gather_hls_synthesis_data(design)`: Gathers synthesis data for the specified design.
 - `gather_hls_implementation_data(design)`: Gathers implementation data for the specified design.
-- `gather_hls_execution_data(design)`: Gathers execution data for the specified design. -->
+- `gather_hls_execution_data(design)`: Gathers execution data for the specified design.

 A `DataAggregator` subclass can implement one or more of these methods to gather data from different HLS tools and flows and does not need to implement all of them.
-THis is because not all runs and flows may generate all types of data.
-This also means that end users can also call a subset of these methods to gather only the data they are interested in.
+This is because not all runs and flows may generate all types of data.
+This also means that end users can call a subset of these methods to gather only the data they are interested in.

 ## Xilinx Data Aggregation